Varicoceles are varicose veins in the scrotum (the sac that holds the testicles).

 They form in the veins that run along the spermatic cord.
 Blood from the testicles flows back into the body through those veins.
 Like varicose veins in the legs, varicoceles form when blood builds up in the veins and they become permanently enlarged.

-Varicoceles do not normally cause any symptoms.
-But they can sometimes lead to swelling, tension or pain in the testicles.
+Varicoceles don't normally cause any symptoms.
+But they can sometimes lead to swelling, a feeling of tightness or a dull, “dragging” pain in the testicle.

-It is thought that varicoceles can affect fertility.
-Varicoceles are fairly common in men who have fertility problems.
-It is estimated that around 25% of all men with poor sperm quality have a varicocele.
-But varicoceles don’t always affect fertility: Many men with varicoceles do not have fertility problems.
+It is thought that varicoceles can reduce fertility.
+Varicoceles are more common in men who have fertility problems.
+According to estimates, about 25 to 37% of all men who have poor sperm quality also have a varicocele.
+But varicoceles don’t always affect fertility: Many men with varicoceles don't have fertility problems.

-The treatment involves “shutting down” the affected vein so that the blood flows through healthy, neighboring veins instead.
+The treatment involves “shutting down” the affected vein so that the blood can flow through healthy, nearby veins instead.
 This can be done by blocking the vein using minimally-invasive procedures (embolization) or by performing varicose vein surgery.
-In embolization, the affected vein is blocked using a catheter to inject either a solution that causes scarring (sclerotherapy), a tissue adhesive, or a detachable balloon or coil.
-In surgery, the swollen vein and the surrounding smaller veins are either cut or tied.

 Kroese AC, de Lange NM, Collins J, Evers JL.
 Surgery or embolization for varicoceles in subfertile men.
 Cochrane Database Syst Rev 2012; (10): CD000479.